 “I can’t find that groove, as they say.”

 “Don’t tell Coach I had anything to do with it, but you need to swim with the college team now.
 You’re an All-American.
-Commit to Miami for college and he’ll kick your butt to get you to repeat it.”
+Commit to Miami for college.
+He’ll kick your butt to get you to repeat it.”

 “You’re right.
 I just mope all the time at practice.
 Last year was so much fun.
 Now I hate it.”